victoreeckh/Renewable_Energy_notes/pages/Part I%3A Aerodynamics of wind turbines.md

 				- Wind speed error: $$\omega_e(s)$$
 - ### Wind farms
 	- Turbines can interact with each other (7% of the energy flux left in the wake)
+	- Understanding interactions within the farm
+		- CFD simulations
+		- Cer
+	- But for design and planning
+		- Computationally expensive (million designs need to be tested etc.)
+		- Trade-off between fidelity and cost for models
+		-
+			-